SAMBOJURAVITEJA/cargosfullstackassignment/README.md

 https://github.com/SAMBOJURAVITEJA/cargosfullstackassignment.git
  cd cargosfullstackassignment

-2.Install the necessary dependencies npm install
+2. Install the necessary dependencies npm install

-3.Create a .env file at the root of the project and add the  configuration
+3. Create a .env file at the root of the project and add the  configuration

-4.start the server
+4. start the server
 npm start

-5.Visit the following endpoints:
+5. Visit the following endpoints:

 POST /events: To create a new event log.
 GET /getEvents: To fetch the latest 50 event logs.